RocketWerkz/DiscordGameManager/README.md

 # **DiscordGameManager**
 DiscordGameManager is a Python 3 bot for community-driven game server management.
-Designed for Steam on Windows (and later Linux), share the running and updating responsibilities of dedicated servers through Discord roles and text channels.
+Designed for Steam on Windows (and later Linux), share the running and updating responsibilities of dedicated servers through use of Discord's roles and text channels.

 # Features